thereviews/thereviews.github.io/_posts/2022-04-12-Best-Vlogging-Camera-2022.md

 With 10 bit recording is available internally but you must restart the video after 30 minutes alternatively you can record an unlimited number of clips in 8k v-log recording is also available with 14 dynamic range stops also included in the mix are such cool specs as dual origin iso 4k anamorphic and timed recording

-Thet autofocus is definitely improved over the s1 series it is effective in most situations and is also decent in tracking subjects moving in a reasonably predictable way
+The autofocus is definitely improved over the s1 series it is effective in most situations and is also decent in tracking subjects moving in a reasonably predictable way

-Since the s5 uses the same sensor as the s1 we already knew that the picture and video quality would probably be very good the images contain a lot of detail as well as great colors and balanced exposures a set of 20 to ml is a graet optic to start with because the wide angle is wider than we usually see on most lenses
+Since the S5 uses the same sensor as the s1 we already knew that the picture and video quality would probably be very good the images contain a lot of detail as well as great colors and balanced exposures a set of 20 to ml is a graet optic to start with because the wide angle is wider than we usually see on most lenses